 As mentioned earlier in this post, there are a variety of films from a variety of manufacturers.
 Here at Renoson, we have experience with all of them.

-The clear winner is 3M's Scotchgard Pro Series film.
-It has a durability of over 10 years, is widely supported and warrantied by 3M, and does not require any special maintenance outside of what you would expect when looking after your own vehicle.
+The clear winner is XPEL Ultimate Plus film.
+It has a durability of over 10 years, is widely supported and warrantied by XPEL, and does not require any special maintenance outside of what you would expect when looking after your own vehicle.

 For more recommendations and to inquire about getting your car protected with self-healing paint protection film, contact us today and subscribe to our newsletter!